Two children with Ottobock leg prostheses spending time outdoors.

 Ottobock Microprocessor Knees for Kids

-Kids need liners tailored to their growing bodies.
+Kids and adolescents need liners tailored to their growing bodies.

-The special sleeve that covers your child's residual limb when they're wearing their prosthesis, the liner is a critical component for users of any age.
-But for kids, customization is especially important: their liner needs to be purposefully adapted to their unique and growing body, their development stage, and their growth rate.
+The liner that fits over your child's residual limb and is between their limb and the socket, is a critical part of the prosthesis for users of any age.
+For children, however, customisation is especially important: their liner must be carefully tailored to their unique, growing bodies, their stage of development, and their individual growth rate.

-Ottobock provides several adaptable options that help keep kids comfortable and their prosthesis securely in place, no matter their age or activities.
+Ottobock offers a range of adaptable options designed to keep kids comfortable and their prosthesis secure, no matter their age or activity level.

 Customised Skeo liners are ideal for children, their changing bodies, and unique residual limb shapes.